 - The real criminals hide under the cloak of the accusers.

-Of all our institutions public education is the most important… we must be able to cast a whole generation in the same mould.
+- Of all our institutions public education is the most important… we must be able to cast a whole generation in the same mold.

 Charles Maurice Talleyrand

 - We were given speech to hide our thoughts.